-Tina’s recipe reminded me of a similar recipe we make in Cyprus, called halloumopita but which however, does not have any garlic in it and we do not add the olive oil on the dough but we add either shortening or margarine in the dough.
+Tina’s recipe reminded me of a similar recipe we make in Cyprus, called halloumopita or tyropita (depending on the cheese we use) but which however, does not have any garlic in it and we do not add the olive oil on the dough but we add spry shortening in the dough.

 I still have a lot of recipes from Easter which I have not posted and hope to do this soon, so for the time being here is a glimpse of halloumopita.